NihanPol/DM_IGM/README.md

 # FRB Redshift Estimator

+Code as described in [Pol, Lam, McLaughlin, Lazio, and Cordes (2019)](http://adsabs.harvard.edu/abs/2019arXiv190307630P).

 Our code can be run in one of two ways: from the command line and from directly within python (compatible with versions 2/3).
-The code also needs the NE2001 code (found [here](https://www.nrl.navy.mil/rsd/RORF/ne2001/)) to be installed before the program can be executed.
+The code also needs the NE2001 code (found [here](http://astrosun2.astro.cornell.edu/~cordes/NE2001/)) to be installed before the program can be executed.

 ## Command Line